nagarwal03/SONiC-oc-yang-intf/doc/mgmt/OpenConfig_Interfaces.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
 SONiC already supports Ethernet interfaces configurations such as Get, Patch and Delete via REST and gNMI.
-This feature adds support for OpenConfig based YANG models using transformer based implementation instead of App.
+This feature adds support for OpenConfig based YANG models using transformer based implementation instead of translib infra.
 ### 1.2.2 Container
-The code changes for this feature are part of *Management Framework* which includes the REST server and *gnmi* container for gNMI support in *sonic-mgmt-common* repository.
+The code changes for this feature are part of *Management Framework* container which includes the REST server and *gnmi* container for gNMI support in *sonic-mgmt-common* repository.

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases